 Pide and lamacun can often be confused.
 Lahmacun is very thin and is often eaten like a wrap whereas pide is boat-shaped and has a thicker crust.
 Moreover, pide usually contains cheese and comes with different toppings.

-There are two major parts of any lahmacun recipe:
+There are two major parts for this recipe:

 - The dough which is made of flour, water and salt.
-This is a basic dough that comes together is no time and literally is the easiest dough out there.
+This is a truly basic dough – trust me, it’s quick and easy!

-Start by making the topping mixture.
 In a food processor, puree onions and garlic cloves with some olive oil and transfer it to another large container.
-Next, process Italian green peppers and red bell peppers in the food processor and add them to the onion and garlic mixture.
+Next, blend green peppers and red bell peppers in the food processor and add them to the onion and garlic mixture.
 Finally, blend parsley and tomatoes in the food processor and mix it with the peppers and onion mixture.
 Add the rest of the olive oil and mix well.

 Add the ground lamb (or beef) to the vegetable mixture and mix until well combined.
 Season with Aleppo pepper, cumin, salt, black pepper and tomato paste.
 Smooth the top and refrigerate for at least one hour.

-Meanwhile, Mix water and salt in the bowl of a stand mixer.
+Mix water and salt in the bowl of a stand mixer.
 Add in the flour, 1/2 cup at a time and knead the dough using the dough hook.
-Add enough flour to have the dough comes together and doesn’t stick when you hold it.
-You’ll need about 5 cups of all purpose flour.
-Once the dough comes together, divide it into 12 balls and place them on a baking sheet.
+Add enough flour to have the dough come together and doesn’t stick when you touch it.
+Once the dough is smooth and ready, divide it into 12 balls and place them on a baking sheet.
 Cover with a kitchen towel and let it sit at room temperature for about 30 minutes.

-Even though in recent years, this delicious flatbread is called Turkish Pizza, it definitely isn’t served like pizza.
+Even though some like to compare lahmacun to pizza, it definitely isn’t served like pizza.
 To serve lahmacun, top it with fresh parsley and tomatoes and squeeze some lemon juice.
 Season with some sumac and Aleppo pepper (if you like it spicy) and make it into a wrap.
-Bite into this delicious lahmacun wrap and enjoy!
+Bite into this delicious wrap and enjoy it with a cold glass of homemade ayran.

-Can I use pizza dough for this turkish pizza recipe?
+Can I use pizza dough for this recipe?

-If you’d like to take a shortcut, store-bought pizza dough works for this lahmacun recipe.
+If you’d like to take a shortcut, store-bought pizza dough works fine for this recipe.

-It’s very easy to freeze lahmacun.
-I prefer freezing cooked lahmacun because I can easily heat them in the oven.
-Once all the Turkish pizza breads are cool, place them on top of each other, with wax paper or parchment paper between each two lahmacuns so they don’t stick to each other.
+It’s best to freeze cooked lahmacun because you can easily heat them in the oven.
+Once they are cool, place them on top of each other, with wax paper or parchment paper between every other lahmacun so they don’t stick to each other.
 Wrap the whole stack in aluminum foil and freeze for up to 2 months.

-To reheat, preheat the oven to 350 and place two lahmacuns on a baking sheet.
-Heat it in the oven for about 25 to 30 minutes until it’s completely heated through and warm.
+To reheat, preheat the oven to 350 and place them on a baking sheet.
+Heat it in the oven for about 20 minutes until completely heated through and warm.
 Serve with tomatoes, parsley and lemon juice.

 - It’s best to refrigerate the topping for at least one hour.
 The longer it sits, the better it’s going to taste.
 You can refrigerate the topping anywhere from one hour to twenty four hours.